Robert Brown Potter: Military career

 At the start of the Civil War, Potter enlisted as a private in the New York militia, was promoted to lieutenant, and then commissioned as a major on October 14, 1861.
 He was promoted to lieutenant colonel on November 1 of that year.
 He was wounded at the Battle of New Bern on March 14, 1862, while serving under Brig.
 Gen. Ambrose E. Burnside.
 Potter commanded the 51st New York Volunteer Infantry in IX Corps at Second Bull Run.
 Promoted to the rank of colonel on September 10, he led the regiment at the Battle of Antietam.
-Potter was wounded at Antietam while participating in Burnside's attack on the Confederate right flank.
+Potter was wounded while participating in Burnside's attack on the Confederate right flank at Antietam.
+The wound was only "slight", however, and Potter continued in command of the 51st NY regiment through the rest of the fall and winter of 1862; notably at the Battle of Fredericksburg.

 Potter was promoted to the rank of brigadier general on March 13, 1863.
 He led the 2nd Division, IX Corps, in the siege of Vicksburg.
 He next commanded IX Corps in the Knoxville Campaign.
 After serving on recruiting duty in New York state, he was assigned in 1864 to command of the 2nd Division of IX Corps under Burnside.
 Potter led the division in the Overland Campaign and at the siege of Petersburg.
 He was wounded in the final assault on Petersburg on April 2, 1865, Potter's third wound of the war.

 Upon his recovery, he was given command of the Rhode Island and Connecticut district of the Department of the East.
 On his wedding day was given his commission as full major general of volunteers.

 He was honorably mustered out of the volunteer service, January 15, 1866.